open-sdg/open-sdg/docs/indicator-configuration.md

 **_Required_**: This setting is used to specify the status of the indicator.
 This feeds into the reporting status page and also displays on the goal pages.

+Importantly, this also determines whether a chart and table will appear on the indicator page.
+If the reporting_status is not `complete`, the chart and table will NOT appear.

 ```nohighlight
 reporting_status: complete
 ```